EpiphanySoft/watchable/README.md

 The special key `this` in the listener manifest is understood to be the target object of the listener methods.

-A listener manifest can contain a mixture of method names and functions, but that it is generally best to use a consistent form at least on a per-call basis.
+A listener manifest can contain a mixture of method names and functions, but it is generally best to use a consistent form at least on a per-call basis.

 ## Scope Resolution